Zeta Global Holdings Corp. (ZETA): These Numbers are Too Good to be true

 Total Debt to Equity Ratio (D/E) can also provide valuable insight into the company’s financial health and market status.
 The debt to equity ratio can be calculated by dividing the present total liabilities of a company by shareholders’ equity.
 Debt to Equity thus makes a valuable metrics that describes the debt, company is using in order to support assets, correlating with the value of shareholders’ equity The total Debt to Equity ratio for ZETA is recording 2.03 at the time of this writing.
 In addition, long term Debt to Equity ratio is set at 2.03.

-Now, considering the stocks previous presentation, multiple moving trends are noted.
-Year-to-date Price performance of the company’s stock appears to be pessimistic, given the fact the metric is recording 35.99%.
-The shares increased approximately by -0.95% in the 7-day charts and went down by 9.78% in the period of the last 30 days.
-Common stock shares were driven by 28.94% during last recorded quarter.
+Bearing in mind the latest performance of Zeta Global Holdings Corp., several moving trends are noted.
+Year-to-date Price performance of the company’s stock appears to be pessimistic, given the fact the metric is recording 34.80%.
+The shares increased approximately by -0.87% in the 7-day charts and went up by -4.54% in the period of the last 30 days.
+Common stock shares were driven by 39.26% during last recorded quarter.